avo-hq/docs.avohq.io/docs/2.0/resources.md

 ## Hide resource from sidebar

-You may hide a resource from the sidebar using the `visible_on_sidebar` class attribute.
+When you get started, the sidebar will be auto-generated for you with all the dashboards, resources and custom tools.
+You may have resources that should not appear on the sidebar which you can hide using the `visible_on_sidebar` option.

 ```ruby{3}
 class TeamMembershipResource < Avo::BaseResource